sunsingerus/instagram-follower/README.md

 # Introduction

-Described URL `http://instagram.com/ploterline/followers/` endpoint isn't really easy-to-use RESTful endpoint Instagram fetches information with AJAXs after user click the Followers button.
+Described URL `http://instagram.com/ploterline/followers/` endpoint isn't really easy-to-use RESTful endpoint.
+Instagram fetches information with AJAXs after user click the `Followers` button.
-Quick research did not allow me to find a way to get that information without using Selenium, which can load/render the javascript that displays the followers to the user.
-So, we have a Selenium-based solution which mocks human behavior, including random pauses between actions.
+Quick research did not allow me to find a way to get that information without using Selenium, which can load and render the javascript that displays the followers to the user.
+So, we have a Selenium-based solution which mocks human behavior, including random pauses between actions (Which ca be configurable, of course).
 For such a solution Google Chrome Browser is required

 ## Requirements